 To view this content, you need Adobe Flash Player enabled and installed on your device.
 If your device supports Adobe Flash, you can download the latest version here.

-Learn about the true dangers of storm surge and how a new map product can help communities prepare to decrease the threat to life and property
+Learn about the dangers of storm surge and how this product can help communities prepare to decrease the threat to life and property.

-Social science research indicates that the public is often confused about storm surge and the threat it poses to life and property.
-To better understand reasons for this confusion and provide actionable information to keep the public safe, NOAA conducted social science research, through a contract with Eastern Research Group, to inform the creation of a Potential Storm Surge Flooding map from the National Hurricane Center.
-This video and tip sheets were developed to help the public better understand the Storm Surge Potential Flooding map and ensure a consistent message among National Weather Service partners to help save lives during the next storm.
+When deadly storms threaten our communities, there is a great deal of confusion about storm surge and the threat it poses to life and property.
+To better understand reasons for this confusion and provide actionable information to keep the public safe, the National Hurricane Center created the Potential Storm Surge Flooding Map.
+Videos and tip sheets were developed to better understand the Potential Storm Surge Flooding Map and ensure a consistent message among National Weather Service partners to help save lives during the next storm.